 Dr. Ravenholt expressed concern about criticism leveled at PIEGO during the last year by a small group of Washington University students, faculty and staff members.
 The group has attacked PIEGO on political grounds and has called for Washington University to its involvement in the program.

-Among the critics are: Garland Allen, associate professor of biology; Miriam Golomb, a post-doctoral fellow in biosterilization, but that they think it should not be spearheaded by the U.S. for reasons of U.S. self-interest.
+Among the critics are: Garland Allen, associate professor of biology; Miriam Golomb, a post-doctoral fellow in biochemistry, and Andrew Goodman, a second year medical student.